 The old city of Haarlem is located just 15 minutes away from Amsterdam.
-It’s a definite must-see if you want to get a truly local experience in Holland.
-In our inspiring Haarlem guide we’ve selected top picks for your trip to Haarlem.
-Well, and yes, we live in Haarlem, so if you have any questions, please feel free to ask!
+It’s a definite must-see if you want to get a truly local experience in the Netherlands.
+In our inspiring Haarlem guide we’ve selected the best things to do and see during your trip to Haarlem.
+We live in Haarlem, so if you have any questions, please feel free to ask!

-A beautiful windmill (yes, exactly like on postcards from Holland!) is located on the Spaarne river.
+A beautiful windmill (exactly like on postcards from the Netherlands!) is located on the Spaarne river.
 Join a guided tour to learn more about how windmills work.
 And enjoy a super cool bonus: the sight of old Haarlem from the platform above the river!

 Location: Papentorenvest 1a, Haarlem (12 minutes walk from the station, check the route >>)